Douglas Brown

 Douglas has written two books, Let It Simmer, which explains how to bring change into a reluctant organization, and Simmer Down, which explains how programs and projects fit within the organization.
 He is also the editor of The Accidental Martyr, which describes the history and aspirations of the Kurdish people.

-His Simmer SystemSM (External link opens in new tab or windowwww.Simmer-System.com) provides steps for getting the initial situation under control, then moving to a point where complex undertakings such as best practices can become realistic objectives.
+His Simmer SystemSM (www.Simmer-System.com) provides steps for getting the initial situation under control, then moving to a point where complex undertakings such as best practices can become realistic objectives.

 Douglas gained the experience to develop his system during his more than 20 years as an internal manager and as a consultant working with private sector and government organizations to install, restart or repair business processes.

-Douglas is the founder of Decision Integration LLC (External link opens in new tab or windowwww.decisionintegration.com), a consultancy offering laser consulting and intensive workshops to get initiatives planned and moving.
+Douglas is the founder of Decision Integration LLC (www.decisionintegration.com), a consultancy offering laser consulting and intensive workshops to get initiatives planned and moving.

 The son of an international businessman and diplomat, he lived in and visited many places around the world.
 As he loves to travel, he was fortunate that his assignments as an Army officer included Panama and Germany (where he learned Spanish and German) as well as Asian and Central American countries.